stakkr-org/stakkr/README.md

 ```

 **Warning**: you can start only one DNS for your host (if you have multiple docker-lamp instances, it'll work for all).
+We recommand to remove dnsmasq from Network Manager and to uninstall `libnss-mdns` (with `sudo apt-get remove libnss-mdns`)